Exploring the Near and Far-Field Coexistence for RIS-Assisted ISAC Systems: An Adaptive Bandwidth Splitting Approach: Problem Formulation and Proposed Algorithm

 \subsubsection{Optimization of Receive Beamforming $\mathbf{f}$}

 For the given $\mathbf{\Phi}$ and $\alpha$, the receive beamforming of problem (P1) can be rewritten as

-The constraints (\ref{p1}c) and (\ref{p1}d) are non-convex since the SINR involving the optimization variable is in the logarithm term.
-Moreover, the objective function is not guaranteed to be convex, as the squared norm of the optimization variable appears in the denominator.
-To this end, we first introduce a slack variable $\mathbf{F}\triangleq \mathbf{f}\cdot\mathbf{f}^H$, which needs to satisfy $\mathbf{F}\succeq 0$ and $\mathrm{rank}(\mathbf{F})=1$.
+In (P2-1), the constraints (\ref{p1}c) and (\ref{p1}d) are non-convex since the SINR involved with the optimization variable $\mathbf{f}$ is in the logarithm term.
+Moreover, the objective function (\ref{p2-1}a) is not guaranteed to be convex, as the squared norm of the optimization variable appears in the denominator.
+To this end, we first introduce a slack variable $\mathbf{F}\triangleq \mathbf{f}\mathbf{f}^H$, which needs to satisfy $\mathbf{F}\succeq 0$ and $\mathrm{rank}(\mathbf{F})=1$.
 Consequently, constraint (\ref{p1}b) can be rewritten as $\mathrm{tr}(\mathbf{F})=1$.
-By substituting the original optimization variable $\mathbf{f}$ with the slack variable $\mathbf{F}$ and relaxing the rank-one constraint, the problem (P2-1) can be reformulated
+By substituting the original optimization variable $\mathbf{f}$ with the slack variable $\mathbf{F}$ and relaxing the rank-one constraint, the problem (P2-1) can be reformulated as